liferay/liferay-docs/userGuide/en/chapters/09-marketplace.markdown

 ![Figure 9.2: Browsing Apps in Marketplace](../../images/marketplace-browsing-apps.png)

 Below the navigation menu is the search bar.
-This allows you to narrowly search for apps with specific titles.
-Typing in search terms and clicking *Search* will perform the search.
+This allows you to search for apps with specific titles.
+Type in search terms and click *Search* to perform the search.

 ### Logging In